aum-singhal/aum-singhal/README.md

   I am passionate Learner and have learning something new everyday from almost every feild.
 </p>

+- 👨🏻‍🎓 Currently persuing my B.Tech in CSE
+- 👯 I’m looking to collaborate on Open Source Projects
+- ⚡ Fun fact: stay happy with what I have 😁

 <!--
 **aum-singhal/Aum-Singhal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- 👨🏻‍🎓 Currently persuing my B.Tech in CSE
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...